 Depending on the type and longevity of a person’s substance abuse, the severity of an individual’s addiction can vary.
 Some substances of abuse can be more difficult to abstain from, and, for some individuals, it can be difficult to learn how to function without drugs and/or alcohol when one has become psychically or emotionally dependent on such substances.
 However, regardless of these factors, the abuse of substances can render several negative consequences in a person’s life.
 Over time, relationships can become estranged, which can lead to the demise of meaningful friendships or a marriage.
 Interaction with the legal system can become frequent and result in incarceration, and occupational strife can render financial difficulties if the abuse of substances remains ongoing.
 Furthermore, those who abuse drugs and/or alcohol are at an increased risk for psychological and physical health concerns that can certainly infringe upon a person’s quality of life.
 Mental health symptoms can worsen, and, as a result of abusing substances, the threat of overdose can be constant.
 However, these detriments along with the many others that can result from substance abuse can be successfully prevented by seeking treatment to end a substance abuse problem.

-Situated along the Atlantic coast in Wilmington, North Carolina, Wilmington Treatment Center is where men and women come to receive the restorative care that they need to live healthier, joyful, and more productive lives free from the constraints of addiction.
+When looking for drug addiction treatment, you or your loved one may have been searching broadly for “rehab centers near me?”
+In North Carolina, there is one clear choice.
+Wilmington Treatment Center is where men and women come to receive the restorative care that they need to live healthier, joyful, and more productive lives free from the constraints of addiction.
 Since 1984, our drug addiction rehab has been able to help thousands of individuals win the war against substance abuse and chemical dependency, and we believe that our center can help you or your loved one achieve the same goal.

 Our 139-bed center is licensed as a hospital and employs a team of professionals who are dedicated to helping patients as they navigate the road to recovery.
 The programming offered at our rehab employs the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
 In choosing our center to recover from a substance abuse problem, the following types of treatment are among those available to you so that you can learn to make the changes needed to achieve your each one of your recovery goals: